 Now, this may come as a surprise to you, but snakes are highly adept when it comes to climbing.
 To complicate matters, they are relatively small – meaning that they can fit into the smallest access points to the interior region of your home.

 In most instances, snakes that find their way into your attic will not be poisonous but will be in search of a food source – such as rodents.

 If snakes are in your attic, it is quite likely that you have more than one type of pest issue on your hands and both will need to be handled.

 Unfortunately, it is not safe to handle snakes or rodents yourself.
 Plus, it is possible that the snake is could be venomous.

 Err on the side of caution and opt for professional assistance.

-While considered cute and entertaining, squirrels that have entered into your attic are anything but.
+While considered cute and entertaining, squirrels that have entered your attic are anything but.
 Once inside your home, squirrels will cause a lot of commotion.

 You will hear rustling in the ceiling, then, in the walls.
 Furthermore, they will start making an immense mess.

-Just like other pests, they are in for the warmth and protection; however, they will continue to live like they are outdoors.
+Just like other pests, they are in for warmth and protection; however, they will continue to live like they are outdoors.